Clinical Data & Patient Experiences

 Clinical: Not prominently reported in trials

-Many patients report significant fatigue, especially in the first weeks.
-Often related to dramatically reduced caloric intake.
+Fatigue is common in the first weeks, often related to dramatically reduced caloric intake.

 Management: Track calories (minimum 1000-1200), protein shakes, electrolytes, adequate sleep